Updated: Oct 11, 2021

 So technically, this step can happen at any point during your planning.
 However, your life will be a lot easier if you make it one of the first things you do.
 A good elopement photographer will help you with all of the planning and logistics.
 They'll also have a bunch of location and vendor recommendations based on what you're looking for.
+I even have an exclusive guide for my couples with everything you need to know about planning an elopement!
 My advice is the sooner the better when it comes to finding your photographer.

 Tip: Start reaching out to photographers early, even if you don't have a date set.
 If you're flexible with your date, focus on finding the perfect photographer for you and book one of their open dates.

 STEP 3: Do you want your friends and family with you?

 The answer to this question is important in figuring out your location.
 Many outdoor locations have restrictions on how many guests you can have at your ceremony site – less than 12-15 guests is a common rule.
 Some spots don't even require a permit if it's just going to be you, your fiancé, and your photographer.

 If you already have your heart set on a location, create your guest list based on the location's specific guidelines.
 Otherwise, I'm happy to help you find a location that fits your vision and your guest list!